 - Edge management layer, specified in 3GPP TS 28.538 [22].

 Following clauses provide an overview of the features of edge enabler layer.

+The edge computing features defined in this specification are applicable to PLMN(s) and to SNPN(s) as 3GPP transport layer.
+In this specification, when PLMN is mentioned, it is also applicable for SNPN unless stated otherwise.